-- Cash and cash equivalents, trade receivables, advances to employees and refundable deposits are classified as loans and receivables and are measured at amortized cost using the effective interest method. - Short-term investments are classified as held-to-maturity. - Trade and other payables and customer deposits are classified as other financial liabilities and are measured at amortized cost using the effective interest method.
+- Cash and cash equivalents, trade receivables, advances to employees and refundable deposits are classified as loans and receivables and are measured at amortized cost using the effective interest method. - Trade and other payables, customer deposits, and short-term loans are classified as other financial liabilities and are measured at amortized cost using the effective interest method.

-(I) Stock-based compensation:
+(k) Stock-based compensation: